Why we need this

 Our plan will drive a fast transformation to very low greenhouse emissions by moving to an energy system characterised by renewable energy + storage and through the electrification of transportation, heating, and industrial processes.
 In doing this we must foster the scientists, innovators, and manufacturers who can build the business and employment opportunities that this transformation will offer.

-The Australian Democrats economic platform will deliver economic stability in 4 key areas:
+The Australian Democrats economic platform will deliver economic strength and stability in 4 key areas:

 - A TAX SYSTEM that is fairer and more effective;

 - ENERGY AND INFRASTRUCTURE that will foster the industries of the future; and

 - SCIENCE AND INNOVATION investment that will deliver the knowledge and skills to create the jobs of the future